Free Online Reading Courses For Teachers

 A Brief History of Reading Instruction Approaches

 The history of reading instruction is marked by shifting trends and evolving perspectives.
 In the early 20th century, the whole word approach was popular, which emphasized memorizing entire words rather than decoding them.
-However, research has shown that this approach is not effective for all students, particularly those with reading difficulties.
+Still, research has shown that this approach is not effective for all students, particularly those with reading difficulties.

 In the latter half of the 20th century, there was a growing emphasis on phonics-based instruction.
 The Reading Recovery program, developed in the 1980s, is an example of a successful intervention program that uses a phonics-based approach to help struggling readers.